mathiasertl/django-xmpp-http-upload/README.md

 ### Testing

-There is a testcase for the app, run it with:
+There are testcases for the app, run it with:

 ```
 cd demo